Shilsri/PORTFOLIO_ACCOUNT/README.md

 ## 3. Python

-> * Feature Engineering - * The below script is a part of a cohesive data pipeline that I built to ping a list of merchant URLs and gather website stats to pipe it along with other sources into a machine learning model.
+> **Feature Engineering -** The below script is a part of a cohesive data pipeline that I built to ping a list of merchant URLs and gather website stats before piping it along with other sources into a machine learning model.

     import pandas as pd
     import numpy as np